jannishuebl/orchparty/README.md

 end
 ```

-## Why the Hell?
+## Why the hell?

 ### 1. Powerfull Ruby DSL as a YAML replacement

-Yaml is great when it comes to Configuration, it gives a clean syntax that is
+YAML is great for configuration, it has a clean syntax that is
-build for humans, but is still maschine readable.
-For most of the
+readable for humans as well as machines.
+In addition it suites for the most of the
-configurations it is good enough.
-It even supports features like referencing,
+configurations.
+Furthermore YAML supports features like referencing,
 inheritence and multiline Strings.

-In our company we run a microservcie architecture with multiple applications,
+In our company we have a microservice architecture with multiple applications,
-that by themselves consits of multiple services (container types).
+which is consisting of multiple services (container types).
-But what we have realizes was that our orchestration configuration grew and got
+After a while we have realized that our orchestration configuration were growing continuously and got
-hell complex, which made globle changes like replacing our logging
+hell complex, which determine global changes like replacing our logging
-infrastucture quite painfull, because we need to touch every single service.
+infrastucture.
+This changes were quite painfull, because we need to touch every single service.

-Some features that we wanted to have:
+Some main features for us:

   1. Mixin support
-  1. Import from diffrent files
+  1. Import from different files
-  1. Using Variables in imported config eg. Stack/Service names
+  1. Using variables in imported configs e.g. Stack/Service names

-Some of the features are build in YAML but were to complex for us to use.
+Some of the features are already included in YAML, unfortunately we are not able to use it, because of the complexity.

 ### 2. Use Ruby instead of Templating engines

-Most of the Orchestrationframeworks are using a docker-compose.yml derivat.
+Most of the orchestration frameworks are using a derivative of docker-compose.yml.
-But what most of them realized is that yml is not enough for komplex
+But most of the users realized that yml is not enough for complex
 orchestration.

-So most of the framework teams stated to allow a templatingengine in the
+So most of the framework teams started to allow templating engines in the
 docker-compose configuration.

 But why keep going with a data serialization language when we want to program
-our configuration anyway?
+our own configuration?

-### 3. Have one config for multiple Orchestrationframeworks
+### 3. Have one config for multiple orchestration frameworks

 How much effort is it to get a application running on an
-Orchestrationframeworks?
-We am glad when we find a prebuild docker-compose file
+orchestration frameworks?
+Actually we are glad about finding a prebuild docker-compose file
-that we can modify eg. for kontena.io, but when we have done it for konena.io we
+which can be modified by us e.g. for kontena.io, but after modifying kontena.io we
 have to redo nearly all the work for rancher, kubernets etc.

-It would be nice if people start to write the opensource application configs in
+It would be really nice, if people starting to write an opensource application config like
-orchparty and we simple compile the config for all popular orchestrationframeworks.
+orchparty and we just simply compile the config for all popular orchestration frameworks.

 ## Installation

-For installation it is nessery to have setup a ruby environment, at lease ruby
-2.2 is needed.
+Setup a Ruby Enviroment with Ruby 2.2 or higher is necessary for the intallation.

 Install from rubygems.org

     $ gem install orchparty

-Maybe in the future it is possible to run it in a docker container, so no local
+Maybe for the future it is possible to run the gem in a docker container, so no local Ruby Environment is needed.
-ruby environment is needed.

 ## Usage